International Space Station: Assembly

-The expansion schedule was interrupted in 2003 by the Space Shuttle Columbia disaster and a resulting hiatus in flights.
-The Space Shuttle was grounded until 2005 with STS-114 flown by Discovery.
-Assembly resumed in 2006 with the arrival of STS-115 with Atlantis, which delivered the station's second set of solar arrays.
+Tragedy struck in 2003 with the loss of the Space Shuttle Columbia, which grounded the rest of the Shuttle fleet, halting construction of the ISS.Assembly resumed in 2006 with the arrival of STS-115 with Atlantis, which delivered the station's second set of solar arrays.
 Several more truss segments and a third set of arrays were delivered on STS-116, STS-117, and STS-118.
-As a result of the major expansion of the station's power-generating capabilities, more pressurised modules could be accommodated, and the Harmony node and Columbus European laboratory were added.
-These were soon followed by the first two components of Kibō.
+As a result of the major expansion of the station's power-generating capabilities, more modules could be accommodated, and the US Harmony module and Columbus European laboratory were added.
+These were soon followed by the first two components of the Japanese Kibō laboratory.
 In March 2009, STS-119 completed the Integrated Truss Structure with the installation of the fourth and final set of solar arrays.
 The final section of Kibō was delivered in July 2009 on STS-127, followed by the Russian Poisk module.
-The third node, Tranquility, was delivered in February 2010 during STS-130 by the Space Shuttle Endeavour, alongside the Cupola, followed by the penultimate Russian module, Rassvet, in May 2010.
+The US Tranquility module was delivered in February 2010 during STS-130, alongside the Cupola, followed by the penultimate Russian module, Rassvet, in May 2010.
 Rassvet was delivered by Space Shuttle Atlantis on STS-132 in exchange for the Russian Proton delivery of the US-funded Zarya module in 1998.
 The last pressurised module of the USOS, Leonardo, was brought to the station in February 2011 on the final flight of Discovery, STS-133.
-The Alpha Magnetic Spectrometer was delivered by Endeavour on STS-134 the same year.

-By June 2011, the station consisted of 15 pressurised modules and the Integrated Truss Structure.
-Two power modules called NEM-1 and NEM-2. are still to be launched.
-Russia's new primary research module Nauka docked in July 2021, along with the European Robotic Arm which will be able to relocate itself to different parts of the Russian modules of the station.
-Russia's latest addition, the nodal module Prichal, docked in November 2021.
+Russia's new primary research module Nauka docked in July 2021, along with the European Robotic Arm which can relocate itself to different parts of the Russian modules of the station.
+Russia's latest addition, the Prichal module, docked in November 2021.